-Expiry of current term: March 5, 2022, or effective date of appointment of a successor director
+Director since:December 10, 2015Expiry of current term:April 8, 2024, or effective date of appointment of a successor director

 Ms. Zordel is a lawyer with extensive experience in corporate finance, securities regulatory compliance and corporate governance.
-A partner in the Securities Group at Gardiner Roberts LLP, she is also Chair of the Condominium Authority of Ontario and a tribunal panel member for the Ontario Securities Commission.
-Ms. Zordel is a past OSC Commissioner, Bencher of the Law Society of Ontario and part-time adjudicator for the Law Society Tribunal.
+A Lawyer of Counsel in the Securities Group at Gardiner Roberts LLP, she is also Chair of the Condominium Authority of Ontario.
+Ms. Zordel is a former non-executive Chair of the OSC's Board of Directors and a past OSC Commissioner.
+She previously was a Bencher of the Law Society of Ontario and part-time adjudicator for the Law Society Tribunal and part-time adjudicator for the OSC Tribunal.
 Ms. Zordel is a former member of the federally-appointed Expert Panel on Securities Regulation and a past Chair of the Securities Advisory Committee to the Ontario Securities Commission.
 Academically, she is a past Co-Director and a current Course Director for the Osgoode Professional LL.M. program in securities law.
 Ms. Zordel has a Bachelor of Commerce from the University of Saskatchewan and a LL.B./J.D./LL.M.
 [Securities] from Osgoode Hall Law School.